-The Center for Student Engagement and Financial Resources (CSEF) is here to assist you and provide you with resources to aid in your success.
+The Universities at Shady Grove is here to assist you and provide you with resources to aid in your success.
 If you are an International Student and need help with any paperwork or have any questions regarding how to be successful in a foreign country, please come see us and we will help you with what we can and connect you with the right people for any assistance we are not able to provide.

 This guide focuses on making a college education a reality for undocumented students by detailing scholarship opportunities, advocacy groups and enrollment tips.

 This guide focuses on the recent decision by the Trump administration to roll back the Deferred Action for Childhood Arrivals (DACA) program.
 It includes frequently asked questions about the change, describes the rights undocumented students have if questioned by ICE, and includes a directory where students can find resources with additional up-to-date information as policies evolve.